Skip to main content

 Thursday, December 20, 2007

-Top: Preparing to sign a memorandum of understanding between OSU-Okmulgee and Moi University are: Front row, left to right -- Dr. James Sang, Dr. Bob Klabenes and Professor Richard K. Mibey.
-Back row, left to right – Rick Jackson, Dr. Thomas Kipkurgat, Professor B.E.
+Top: Preparing to sign a memorandum of understanding between OSU-Okmulgee and Moi University are: Front row, from left — Dr. James Sang, Dr. Bob Klabenes and Professor Richard K. Mibey.
+Back row, from left — Rick Jackson, Dr. Thomas Kipkurgat, Professor B.E.
 L Wishitemi, Professor Reuben M. Muasya and Anita Gordy-Watkins.
 Bottom: Moi University visitors from Kenya tour the Computer Numerical Control (CNC) Manufacturing Lab where Engineering Technologies Division Chair, Dolph Hayden explains the function of a Haas CNC Mini Mill used in small-parts manufacturing.
-Left to right are -- Professor Reuben Muasya, Dolph Hayden, Professor Richard K. Mibey, Dr. James Sang and Professor B. E. L. Wishitemi.
+From left — Professor Reuben Muasya, Dolph Hayden, Professor Richard K. Mibey, Dr. James Sang and Professor B. E. L. Wishitemi.

-Dr. Thomas Kipkurgat, International & Multicultural Coordinator for OSU-Okmulgee, says that the Kenyan delegation’s visit exceeded expectations.
-Dr. Kipkurgat noted that the delegation visiting were key decision makers of the second largest university in Kenya.
-Accompanying Vice Chancellor Mibey on this visit to Oklahoma State University-Okmulgee were Moi University’s DVC Research and Extension, Professor B. E. L. Wishitemi; Dean of Agriculture, Professor Reuben Muasya; and Chief Administrative Officer, Dr. James Sang.
+Dr. Thomas Kipkurgat, OSU-Okmulgee international and multicultural coordinator, said the Kenyan delegation’s visit exceeded expectations.
+Kipkurgat noted that the delegation visiting were key decision-makers of the second-largest university in Kenya.
+Accompanying Mibey on this visit to OSU-Okmulgee were Moi University’s DVC Research and Extension, Professor B. E. L. Wishitemi; Dean of Agriculture, Professor Reuben Muasya; and Chief Administrative Officer, Dr. James Sang.

 MENUCLOSE